 Who is it for?

-The Local Restrictions Support Grant (LRSG) supports businesses that were open as usual, providing services in person to customers from their business premises, but which were then required to close due to local lockdown restrictions imposed by government (Tier 3).
-Payment will be made based on each full 14-day closure period.
+The Local Restrictions Support Grant supports businesses that were open as usual, providing services in person to customers from their business premises, but which were then required to close due to National Lockdown restrictions imposed by government.

-If your business has subsequently provided an alternative service you may still be eligible as it has been required to close the part of the business that provides its main service.
+If your business has subsequently provided an alternative service you may still be eligible as it has been required to close the part of its business that provides its main service.

 How much is the grant?